When Computing Wacc An Analyst Should Use The

 3. Industry Average Weights

 Industry average weights are based on the average capital structure of companies in the same industry.
 This method can be useful when a company's market values are not readily available or are unreliable.
-However, it also has drawbacks:
+On the flip side, it also has drawbacks:

 • Lack of Specificity: Industry averages may not accurately reflect the specific circumstances of a particular company.
 Companies within the same industry can have different business models, risk profiles, and growth opportunities.